Teaching with Primary Sources (TPS)

 - Offer access to and promote sustained use of the Library’s educational resources

-The Library achieves this mission through collaborations between the Library and the K-12 educational community across the United States.
-The program contributes to the quality of education by helping teachers use the Library’s digitized primary sources to engage students, develop their critical thinking skills and construct knowledge.
+The Library achieves this mission through collaborations between the Library and distinguished TPS Consortium Members across the United States.
+TPS contributes to the quality of education by helping teachers use the Library’s digitized primary sources to engage students, develop their critical thinking skills and construct knowledge.
 Learn more about the Library’s TPS program and resources available to teachers at http://www.loc.gov/teachers.

 Gain an introduction to the many resources of the Library of Congress through these online professional development modules.
 Library of Congress Eastern Region at Waynesburg University

-Teachers with experience working with primary sources are welcome to join this network.
-Create a password and profile, then explore resources, discuss issues, and enjoy!
-Go to the network.
-Included within the network are a variety of groups, including two groups facilitated by Rich Cairn, Emerging America Director:
+Teachers with experience working with primary sources are welcome to join this network–now 10,000 strong.
+Create a password and profile, then explore resources, and discuss issues.
+Watch an overview video of the network's offerings.
+Or simply visit the site!

 - Disability History